ncoghlan/misc/notes/python3/multicore_python.rst

 This approach also works when calling out to *any* code written in other
 languages: release the GIL when handing over control to the external library, reacquire it when returning control to the Python interpreter.
+Many binary extension modules for Python already do this implicitly (especially those developed by the members of the Python community focused on data analysis tasks).

 .. _Cython: http://www.cython.org/
 .. _release the GIL: http://docs.cython.org/src/userguide/external_C_code.html#acquiring-and-releasing-the-gil